watchdogs132/CCRP/README.md

 (7) Reservation tables will be maintained for all nodes and edges.
 These tables will store the capacities across the time series (from start to end of evacuation).

+## Output

-**Output:** Evacuation plan consisting of a set of origin-destination routes and scheduling of evacuees on each route.
+Evacuation plan consisting of a set of origin-destination routes and scheduling of evacuees on each route.

+## Objective

-**Objective:** Minimize evacuation egress time which is the time from the start of evacuation to the last evacuee reaching a destination
+Minimize evacuation egress time which is the time from the start of evacuation to the last evacuee reaching a destination

-**Constraints:**
+## Constraints

 (1) Every edge and node in the network have a capacity that can’t be violated.